cslab-hub/vizaod/README.md

 # VizAOD - Visually assisted Annotation verification and adjudication for Objective Detection

-The VizAOD application is an open-source tool designed to verify predicted annotations for semi-supervised object detection visually.
+The VizAOD application is an open-source tool designed to verify predicted annotations for object detection visually.
 The main focus is a simple and intuitive design that makes the process of manual confirmation of predicted labels as easy and fast as possible.

 For demonstration purposes, we are using a subsample of the images and annotations of the [PubLayNet dataset](https://github.com/ibm-aur-nlp/PubLayNet).